SouthGreenPlatform/panache/README.md

 **!CAUTION!** Somehow the installation does not work with the "bullseye" distribution of debian, to correct related bugs you can modify the `Dockerfile` and in the first line replace `FROM debian` with `FROM debian:buster`.
 Then proceed as follows:

 After cloning Panache's repository, the container can be built and launched running ```bash start.sh``` (with your sudo rights enabled; this will both create a build version and serve it with nginx).

-The web interface will be available after 1-2 minutes once everything is built.
+**The web interface will be available after 4-ish minutes once everything is built.** If you are impatient and want to see what is happening live, you can also run the same command that is in ```start.sh``` without the ```-d``` option, which hides the standard output from the generated container.
 Access the visualization through your [localhost](localhost:8080/) (by default a dev version will be served throught port 8080 and a prod version through port 1337).

 The visualization could be served on a custom IP when specified inside the nginx.conf file, instead of (or alongside with) localhost.